 At dusk, around the time he would normally get home, he took off his hat and coat and spent a normal evening.
 Next day he went to the office, enduring questions but saying little.
 The day after he again sat behind the door.

-There were more comfortable chairs.
-He thought of his tiny sitting room with the stuffed armchair and the fat sofa.
+He thought of his tiny sitting room down the hall, with its fat comfortable sofa and armchair.
 But clearly upholstered chairs were more alive, so he stayed in the hall, leaning against a wall or the hall stand, or perched on the edge of the wooden upright chair behind the door, staying nowhere for very long.
 That night he lay on the bed fully dressed, his arms by his sides.
 Sometimes his stomach made a noise because he hadn’t eaten for so long, and he was ashamed of the noise.
 All this was exhausting, so during the long days that followed he perched in the hall chair, his head against the door.

 The flat belonged to the furniture.
 He had realised this recently, when he was tired after the office or at weekends during the long afternoons.
 At first he had only noticed the silence, but then he had seen that there was a faint atmosphere, the furniture agreeable with each other, collegiate, comfortable, like the furniture in a library perhaps.